 What Is the Easiest Way for Members to Participate?

-- Identify the positions for which are you are eligible to vote, including the AGU Board, student and early-career positions on the Council, and the officers of the sections and focus groups to which you belong.
+- Identify the positions for which are you are eligible to vote, including the AGU Board, student and early-career positions on the Council, and the officers of the sections to which you belong.

-- Read about the candidates for those positions online.
+- Read about the candidates for those positions online, and decide which candidates you prefer.

 Who Is Eligible to Vote?

-All regular and student members who join AGU or renew their AGU membership by 1 August 2016 will be eligible to vote in this year’s election.
-Please log in to http://www.agu.org to ensure that your membership and affiliations are up to date.
+All regular and student members who join AGU or renew their AGU membership by 1 August 2018 will be eligible to vote in this year’s election.
+Please log in to http://www.agu.org to ensure that your membership and section affiliations are up to date.

 What Information Is Provided About Candidates?